 (Zorbo runs onstage to rescue Lucky.
 Admiral wakes up in a panic.
 Zorbo smacks Trash-heap with his claws and Trash-heap releases Lucky.
 Lucky rushes over to the Admiral.)

 ZORBO: (Shouts.)
 Trash-heap!
+You old monster!
 Claws off her, or I'll tear your throat out!

 TRASH-HEAP: (Recovers his footing, shouts.)
-Get lost, Zorbo!
+No way, Zorbo!
 I got this bird first!

 (Admiral protects Lucky during the fight.)